(As told to Shahnaaz Khan)

-Initially my husband also went along, but he got tired of the games and was happy to go back to the old routine.
-I was also happy, as I realised this wasn’t working for me.
-With my husband the old routine worked best.
+Initially, my husband also went along, but he got tired of the games and was happy to go back to the old routine.
+I was also happy, as I realized this wasn’t working for me.
+With my husband, the old routine worked best.
 The adventures were always with other men in my head, which did not seem even remotely the same with my husband.
-Days would go either dreaming of being with other men, or being guilt ridden with those dreams.
+Days would go either dreaming of being with other men or being guilt-ridden with those dreams.

 Click here to read about this woman who is happily married but cannot stop masturbating.